Study Goals That Work: Simple Explanation and Effective Learning Methods

 - Remove distractions like mobile notifications

-Tracking Progress and Improving Results
+Tracking Progress Improving Results

 - Maintain a study journal